 BASF, Gazprom go ahead with asset swap after all

-German chemicals giant BASF said Friday it has agreed with Russian gas behemoth Gazprom to go ahead with an asset swap the two had abandoned due to tensions between Russia and the West.
+German chemicals giant BASF said Friday it has agreed with Russian gas behemoth Gazprom to go ahead with an asset swap which the two had abandoned due to tensions between Russia and the West.

 “Due to the difficult political environment, BASF and Gazprom had decided not to complete the asset swap planned for the end of the 2014,” the German group explained in a statement.